Wednesday Mostly sunny. Patchy fog this morning. Winds N 15 to 25 km/h. Daytime maximum temperatures around 15.

 Friday Partly cloudy.
-Light winds becoming S 20 to 30 km/h during the afternoon then turning E/SE 15 to 20 km/h during the evening.
+Light winds becoming W 15 to 20 km/h during the day then becoming light during the afternoon.

 Mallee Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||5||12||40%||1-5mm||Slight||N 11||88||N 15||64|

 Looking back over the month, it has certainly been one of contrasts over New South Wales.

 It could be another month before a key Tasmanian rail service, the Western Line, can be re-opened after flood damage.

 The cold fronts that have frozen southeastern Australia haven't had the gas to push far enough north to cool Darwin, with heat records for the NT capital.